Mansi-Sun/pkydrip/content/english/landing/remote-irrigation/index.md

 ---

-## Typical Use Cases

-- Open-field irrigation
-- Orchards and plantations
-- Remote agricultural projects
-- Irrigation system upgrades

----

 ## Start Your Project

-You don’t need full engineering data.
+You don’t need full technical drawings.

-Just send basic information, and we will suggest a suitable irrigation system configuration.
+Just send basic information, and we will help you design a practical irrigation solution for your farm.